 The diagnosis is suspected primarily based on the appearance of the scalp.
 A skin lesion biopsy with microscopic examination or culture may show dermatophytes.
 This test is often not necessary to diagnose tinea capitis.
 A Wood's lamp test may be performed to confirm the presence of a fungal scalp infection.

 Call your doctor if:

-Anti-fungal medications, taken by mouth, are used to treat the infection.
+Anti-fungal medications, taken by mouth, are used to treat the infection of the scalp.
 Agents applied topically, like creams, are not effective, as they do not penetrate to the fungal infection in the hair shaft.

-- Terbinafine, itraconazole, ketoconazole, and fluconazole are other orally available anti-fungal options for tinea capitis; however, treatment periods for some of these drugs may be shorter, which may aid in compliance.
+- Terbinafine, itraconazole, and fluconazole are other orally available antifungal options for tinea capitis; however, treatment periods for some of these drugs may be shorter, from 2 to 4 weeks, which may aid in compliance.
 Both ketoconazole and fluconazole may also cause stomach upset in children.

-- Most antifungal medications are available generically.
-Griseofulvin, terbinafine, itraconazole, ketoconazole, and fluconazole are all available in the generic form, and because these medications are taken for prolonged periods of time, generic substitutes may be more cost effective.
+- Many antifungal medications are available generically.
+Griseofulvin, terbinafine, itraconazole, and fluconazole are all available in the generic form, and because these medications are taken for prolonged periods of time, generic substitutes may be more cost effective.

 Keep the area clean.
 A medicated shampoo, such as one containing selenium sulfide or ketoconazole may reduce the spread of infection.
 Other family members and pets should be examined and treated, if necessary.